PandaTGOS/PesBites/README.md

 # PesBites
 Yea well you've heard "Life bites" right ?
 No ?
 Oh well "PES" does !
-Its a MERN Stack website where I have tried to integrate all the numerous canteens in PESU ECC
+A full-fledged MERN Stack website where I have tried to integrate the numerous canteens in PESU ECC Including a cart system